oussema286/fordead_package/docs/user_guides/english/05_export_results.md

 #### OUTPUTS
 The outputs of this fifth step, in the folder data_directory/Results, are :
 - if **multiple_files** is False:
     - the shapefile periodic_results_dieback, whose polygons contain the time period when the first anomaly was detected for the areas suffering from dieback.
 The areas reached before start_date or after end_date are ignored.
-If **conf_threshold_list** and **conf_classes_list** are provided, the polygons also contain the anomaly intensity class as calculated in the [05_compute_confidence](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/05_compute_confidence/) step.
+If **conf_threshold_list** and **conf_classes_list** are provided, the polygons also contain an anomaly intensity class discretized and vectorized from the stress index calculated in the [05_compute_confidence](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/03_dieback_detection/) step.
 This class therefore contains the "final" state, calculated at the last available Sentinel-2 date.
 If bare ground is detected, the confidence index is not calculated and this final state becomes "Bare ground".
     - if soil_detection was True in the [first step](https://fordead.gitlab.io/fordead_package/docs/user_guides/english/01_compute_masked_vegetationindex/), the shapefile periodic_results_soil whose polygons contain the period when the first soil anomaly was detected for areas detected as bare soil/cut.
 Bare areas before start_date or after end_date are not shown.
 	- A confidence_index raster, containing the continuous value of the confidence index which is also discretized in the vectorized results.
 - if **multiple_files** is True :